trybefore/discord-links-bot/README.md

 - twitter links are replaced with fxtwitter links (bot hides original message's embed)
 - media.discordapp.net links are replaced with cdn.discordapp.com (bot does nothing to the original message, for now)
 - amazon product links are trimmed down to the bare minimum required to visit the product page (hides link embed)
+- reddit links are shortened to the bare minimum required to visit the submission (hides link embed)

 ### Examples